MarkovSc/nlp_basic/README.md

-# this is the basic code and component in the nlp application
+# basic code and component in the nlp application
 1. WordEmbedding

 2. RNN( RNN, LSTM , GRU)